Worldpay UK: A guide to the payment service provider

 And for businesses?

-As well as making life easier for customers, the Worldpay Payment Gateway also has a number of benefits for merchants:
+As well as making life easier for customers, Worldpay’s payment gateway also offers a number of benefits for merchants:

 - Flexibility – Worldpay has a package built for businesses of all shapes and sizes

-- Business Manager Tool – This built-in feature lets you manage all your transactions, and access key reports and insights
+- Business Manager Tool – This built-in feature lets you manage all your transactions, as well as access key reports and insights

-- Fraud protection – Worldpay is known for its offers advanced fraud protection, reliability, and user-friendly system
+- Fraud protection – Worldpay is known for its advanced fraud protection, reliability, and user-friendly system

-We explain what the different card reader types for small businesses here.
+We explain the different card reader types for small businesses here.

 Worldpay card machines make it easy for your customers to pay using most major electronic payments methods, including contactless and mobile wallets like Apple Pay and Google Pay.